Words PLUS MAGAZINE

-BF: Well, first of all there are still a lot of countries and cultures in Europe that are ignored, and I spend a lot of time in Asia, but I never spend time in central or south Africa.
-I have an interest in textiles which made me meet many different cultures from different geographical origins.
+BF: Well, first of all, there are still a lot of countries and cultures in Europe that are ignored, and I spend a lot of time in Asia, but I never spend time in Central or South Africa.
+I am interested in textiles which made me meet many different cultures from different geographical origins.
 So, I’m sure it could be interesting to explore that.
-But for now, it’s difficult to name just one culture that I would like to explore at this moment.
-At the moment I am learning about art and craft, this [inaudible] movement that advocates for social reform, anti-industrialism, and what is the place of art in goods.
-Or what was the human relation to commodities.
-In a way this is far from painting, it’s just close to art, but it’s more influential than anything else.
-I’ve been influenced also by the aborigines of Taiwan.
+But for now, it’s difficult to name just one culture I want to study.
+At the moment, I am learning about art and craft, this [inaudible] movement that advocates for social reform, anti-industrialism, and the place of art in goods.
+Or what was the human relation to commodities?
+In a way, this is far from painting, it’s just close to art, but it’s more influential than anything else.
+The locals of Taiwan have also influenced me.
 I’ve been traveling there often and collecting objects.
-I don’t think that my work is the result of any additions, or any direct influence, it’s the result of my curiosity and my ability to transform that into my painting.
-It’s difficult to mechanically describe what makes you do this or that.
+I don’t think that my work is the result of any additions or any direct influence; it’s the result of my curiosity and ability to transform that into my painting.
+It’s difficult to describe what makes you do this or that mechanically.

 P: Artists are unique because their work will last with us forever, even without their presence and existence.
 Everything has an end, whether it’s expected or not.
 So, when that particular time comes to you, what series of work would you do?
 Would it still be a painting, or would you picture yourself projecting your voice with different mediums?